saadabdulhakimqureshi/Taxi-Environment-RL/README.md

 Course: CS 352: Reinforcement Learning

 ## Report
-Please see the report for detailed analysis of the algorithms.
+Please see the report for detailed analysis of the algorithms and description of the code.

 ## Implementation